nigelhorne/Data-Text/README.md

 # DESCRIPTION

-`Data::Tex`t provides an object-oriented interface for managing and manipulating text content in Perl.
+`Data::Text` provides an object-oriented interface for managing and manipulating text content in Perl.
 It wraps string operations in a class-based structure, enabling clean chaining of methods like appending, trimming, replacing words, and joining text with conjunctions.
 It supports flexible input types—including strings, arrays, and other `Data::Text` objects, and overloads common operators to allow intuitive comparisons and stringification.

 # SYNOPSIS

-Handle text in an OO way.

     use Data::Text;